anguyen22030/Task-Tracker/README.md

 # GymTracker

 # Description
-App that allows for easy asccess to log workout and view previous workouts.
-It will also send you reminders if you haven't been to the gym in a user selected amount of days
+Simple web app that allows for easy tracking of tasks to do in the future.
+My first REACT application